ISLAMIC CENTRE EDGWARE MADRASAH RULES AND REGULATIONS

 Any student who leaves or does not attend the madrasah without notice or without a valid reason will be marked as an unauthorised absence.
 After three unauthorised absences the madrasah Management Committee may decide to expel the student and their decision will be final.

-A student may be suspended from madrasah pending a meeting with a parent/guardian if he/she is absent for three consecutive days or more.
-Absence by a student of two weeks or more without notification will automatically terminate the student’s place from the madrasah.
+A student may be suspended from madrasah pending a meeting with a parent/guardian if he/she is absent for two consecutive weeks or more.
+Absence by a student of four weeks or more without notification will automatically terminate the student’s place from the madrasah.

 It is important that the student arrives on time for lessons to start promptly.
 Lateness affects student progress and also disrupts the class.
 It is the responsibility of the parents to bring and collect the student to and from the madrasah on time.

 Students arriving more than 10 minutes late will be marked as being late on the register.
-If they come late two or more times a week, parents will be required to come to the office and explain the reasons.
+If they come late frequently, parents will be required to come to the office and explain the reasons.

 Students not collected on time will have to be picked up from the madrasah office.
 A register to this effect will be maintained and persistent failures will need to be explained by parents/guardians.